xcart/xcart-docs/_pages/kb_en/modules/wholesale.md

 3. Click **Update** to save the changes.

-By default, the minimum purchase quantity value is set to 1 for all customers, either with or without a specific membership.
-When a store admin changes this value to any different from 1, this info is displayed on the product details page in the storefront for the customers with the respective membership level (or for all customers, if the minimum purchase quantity value is changed for the users without a membership):
+By default, the minimum purchase quantity value is 1 for every customer regardless of the membership.
+When a store admin changes this value to any different from 1, this info displays on the product details page in the storefront.
+If a store admin changes the minimum purchase limit for a particular customer membership, only the users with this membership will see the changes:

 ![cus-minimum-purchase-quantity.png]({{site.baseurl}}/attachments/ref_ttZa4qgu/cus-minimum-purchase-quantity.png)

-If a product with the changed minimum purchase quantity value is added to cart directly from any product listing page (home page, category page, etc.) it is added to cart in the amount specified as minimum purchase quantity value for this product in the Admin area.
+If a product with the changed minimum purchase quantity value adds to cart directly from any product listing page (home page, category page, etc.), it adds to cart in the amount specified as minimum purchase quantity value for this product in the Admin area.

 ## Wholesale Prices Setup